 Switch Wallplate Modification

 The only tricky part of this installation was that the new wallplate required some modification.
 The trim option we added for the front foyer was not accounted for when the electrician installed the rough-in box.
-As a result, I needed to trim off about one-eighth of an inch from the bottom of the plate.
+As a result, I needed to trim off about one-eighth of an inch from the plate's bottom.

 Ugly Switch Wallplate Modification